zalkar-z/UDP_DoS/README.md

 - **Bot Client**: Bot UDP Client sends messages of 1024 bytes long to the UDP Server at very high rates.
 Source: [bot_client.py](src/bot_client.py)
 - **CPU Tracker**: Extra tool to track CPU usage of local machines.
 Used on the UDP Server during development.
 Source: [get_cpu.py](src/get_cpu.py)

-## Sample Flow
+## Using

-1. Start the UDP Server
-2. Start the UDP Client
+### Getting ready

+1. Choose one CATLab machine to be a UDP Server.
+Remember its IP
+2. Choose another one to be a UDP Client.
+Remember its IP
+3. Choose at least two CATLab machines to be bots.

+### DoS in action

+1. Run [server.py](src/server.py) on UDP Server: `python3 server.py <ip_addr_of_udp_client>`.
+Don't forget to pass UDP Client's IP, since the server needs to identify the client among bots, and reply with a message.

+2. Run [client.py](src/client.py) on UDP Client: `python3 client.py <ip_addr_of_udp_server>`.
+Pass UDP Server's IP to point the client to it.

-3. Server and Client should be exchanging messages at this point
+3. Server and Client should be exchanging messages at this point.
+Client shows how fast the exchange is going every five seconds.
+Server will print every message received from client.

-4. Add the first Bot Client
-5. Add another
+4. (Optional) At this point you could also run [get_cpu.py](src/get_cpu.py) on the UDP Server in order to see how CPU usage changes right after bots are activated.

+5. Run [bot_client.py](src/bot_client.py) on the **first** bot machine: `python3 bot_client.py <ip_addr_of_udp_server>`.
+Pass UDP Server's IP to point the bot to it.

+6. Repeat `step#5` to add another bot.

-6. Our sample runs show that two bots are enough to DoS the server and time out regular client's session.
+6. Our sample runs show that two bots are enough to DoS the server and timeout regular client's session.
+If the client is still communicating with the server, continue adding more bots, and eventually, you will crash the server.